1amSimp1e/dots/configs/spicetify/Themes/SpotifyNoPremium/README.md

 ## 2. Manual installation for all users
 > **Note for users who install this manually:** Make sure to use the latest Spicetify CLI and Spotify App.
 Run `spicetify upgrade` and then `spicetify auto` to update Spicetify to the latest version.
 ### Linux and MacOS:

+(Execute the 2nd command in a new shell if it's your first time installing spicetify)

 In **Bash**:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/spicetify/spicetify-cli/master/install.sh | sh